datafold/data-diff/README.md

   missing hard deletes.
 You can do also do a hybrid where you verify `updated_at` and the most critical value, e.g a money value in `amount` but not verify a large serialized column like `json_settings`.
+* There are performance improvements to make **data-diff** even faster that haven't been implemented yet: faster checksumming by doing less type-casting and using something cheaper than MD5, dynamic adaptation of `bisection_factor`/`threads`/`bisection_threshold` (especially with large key gaps), and when we are below the `bisection_threshold` and pull down records we're at the mercy at the driver/Python performance.

 # Development Setup